Julian Joachim: International career

 Joachim starred in the England National Under-18 side that won the European U-18 Championships in 1993.

 He also had nine England Under-21 caps to his name before he was called up by St. Vincent and the Grenadines to represent them at senior level.
-However, due to him playing for England at U21 level he was ineligible to play for the Caribbean team, only being informed of this upon arrival in St. Vincent for a World Cup qualifier in April 2000.
-Due to a FIFA rules change that now allows players to switch nationalities unless they have played a competitive senior international, Joachim is now eligible to play for Saint Vincent.
+However at that time, due to him playing for England at U21 level he was ineligible to play for the Caribbean team, only being informed of this upon arrival in St. Vincent for a World Cup qualifier in April 2000.

 He was part of England's U20 squad that finished third at the 1993 FIFA World Youth Championship in Australia.
 He scored England's winning goal in their 2–1 third place play-off win over Australia at the Sydney Football Stadium.